salt-formulas/salt-formula-nginx/README.rst

               name: 127.0.0.1
               port: 8888

-Nginx configured to wait for another service/s before starting (currently only with systemd)
+Nginx configured to wait for another service/s before starting (currently only with systemd):

 .. code-block:: yaml